 I’ve learned more about cooking with dry spices, and now wouldn’t do anything else.

 I’ve learned that I prefer to put my meat on a bed of greens, and don’t really need salad dressing if I have it that way.
 Good luck finding salad dressing without vinegar or soy.
 Soy is a huge inflammatory.
-I avoid it at all cost, along with all the other inflammatory foods.
+I avoid it at all cost, along with the other inflammatory foods.

 What I’ve learned in my research over the past few years is that inflammation is the root of most health issues, including obesity.
 Now that I know that, I look back at the struggles I had in my life with my weight, my fibro, my asthma, my skin, my irritable bowel, my anxiety, and it all makes so much sense.
-It was all because of food intolerances that I knew nothing about.
+It was all because of food intolerances and gut imbalance that I knew nothing about.
 I know I’m not alone… look at the obesity epidemic in this society.

 Besides diet changes, what should you do:

 - B-complex, Vit C 1000-2000 mg, Vit D 2000-5000 IU each day, omega 3.
 Most multis don’t have enough in them unless they are a high dose.
 In my recent readings, I’m learning more about the CRUCIAL role of Vit D, which is really a hormone, and essential.

 - Purge from the above foods listed for a minimum of 6-8 weeks, then slowly try to reintroduce some things.
 Still only eat them on occasion.
 Adding fermented foods back into your diet is helpful for a healthy gut if you don’t have candida.

 - Exercise, at least 3/x week, but daily activity is important.

 - Find ways to manage your stress, this is crucial!
 Cortisol changes everything.
 High cortisol makes is really hard to be healthy in multiple ways.